iamritpal/C-Compiler-Implimentation/README.md

 Use the below command to compile the software:

-g++ -o main main.cpp BSTree.cpp BSTreeNode.cpp
+g++ -o main main.cpp BSTree.cpp BSTreeNode.cpp Stack.cpp